Kitware/SMQTK/docs/release_notes/pending_release.vigilant.rst

 * Added ``BoundingBox`` class for describing N-dimensional euclidean spatial regions.

+* Added ``DetectionElement`` interface, and in-memory implementation, with associated unit tests.

 * Add use of ``smqtk.utils.configuration.cls_conf_from_config_dict`` and
   ``smqtk.utils.configuration.cls_conf_to_config_dict`` to appropriate
   methods in factory classes.